22 Chapter 22: Passive and Active Transport

 Phospholipids

 The membrane’s main fabric comprises amphiphilic phospholipid molecules.
 The hydrophilic or “water-loving” areas of these molecules (which look like a collection of balls in an artist’s rendition of the model) (Figure 22.2) are in contact with the aqueous fluid both inside and outside the cell.
-Hydrophobic, or “water-hating” molecules, tend to be non-polar.
+Hydrophobic, or “water-fearing” molecules, tend to be non-polar.
 They generally do not interact with polar molecules.
 When placed in water, hydrophobic molecules tend to form a ball or cluster due to the hydrophobic effect.
 The phospholipids’ hydrophilic regions form hydrogen bonds with water and other polar molecules on both the cell’s exterior and interior.
 Thus, the membrane surfaces that face the cell’s interior and exterior are hydrophilic.
 In contrast, the cell membrane’s interior is hydrophobic and will not interact with water.
 Therefore, phospholipids form an excellent two-layer cell membrane that separates fluid within the cell from the fluid outside the cell.

 Figure 22.2.
 A hydrophilic head and two hydrophobic tails comprise this phospholipid molecule.
 The hydrophilic head group consists of a phosphate-containing group attached to a glycerol molecule.
 The hydrophobic tails, each containing either a saturated or an unsaturated fatty acid, are long hydrocarbon chains.